Bioruebe/godotdec/README.md

 ### Limitations

 - Modified engine versions may use a custom package format, which godotdec does not support
-- Very big files might not be unpacked correctly, but that's untested for now
 - MD5 checksum is not used to verify extracted files
+- Format conversion is only supported for .png, .ogg

 ### Remarks